lifepillar/vim-mucomplete/Readme.md

 MUcomplete requires Vim 7.2 compiled with `+insert_expand` and `+menu`.
-Automatic completion is available in Vim 7.4.775 or later, although Vim 8.0.0283 is recommended (if you have Vim 7.4, you should use the `v1` branch of this plugin).
+Automatic completion is available in Vim 7.4.775 or later, although Vim 8.0.0283 is recommended.
+MUcomplete is developed and tested on Vim 8.

 Installation does not require anything special.
 If you need help, please read [How to Install](https://github.com/lifepillar/vim-mucomplete/wiki/How-to-Install).